octobercms/docs/3.x/extend/services/validation.md

 Validator::make($formValues, $validations, Lang::get('acme.blog::validation'));
 ```

-<a id="oc-custom-validation-rules"></a>
 ## Custom Validation Rules

 There are a variety of helpful validation rules, however, you may wish to specify some of your own.
-First you should decide if your rule shuld be [registered globally](#oc-globally-registered-rules), or use [a local rule object](#oc-local-rule-objects).
+First you should decide if your rule should be registered globally, or use a local rule object.

-<a id="oc-globally-registered-rules"></a>
 ### Globally Registered Rules

 A globally registered rule can be shared throughout your application by registering it with a tag and rule class using the `Validator::extend` method.
 In an October CMS plugin, this can be added to the `boot()` callback method inside your `Plugin.php` registration file.